OPM/ResInsight/docs/WellLogsAndPlots.md

 Curve visual appearance is controlled in the **Appearance** section:

-- **Color** -- Controls the color of the curve
+- **Color** -- Controls the color of the curve.
-- **Thickness** -- Number of pixels used to draw the curve
+- **Thickness** -- Number of pixels used to draw the curve.
-- **Point style** -- Defines the style used to draw the result points of the curve, select *None* to disable drawing of points
+- **Point style** -- Defines the style used to draw the result points of the curve, select *None* to disable drawing of points.
-- **Line style** -- Defines the the style used to draw the curve, select  *None* to disable line drawing
+- **Line style** -- Defines the the style used to draw the curve, select  *None* to disable line drawing.

 ### Well Log Extraction Curves

-Extraction curves acts as an artificial well log curve.
+Extraction curves acts as an artificial well log curves.
 Instead of probing the real well, a simulation model is probed instead.

 The property panel for an eclipse model is shown below:

 ![]({{ site.baseurl }}/images/WellLogExtractionCurveProperties.png)

 The first group of options controls all the input needed to setup the data extraction for the curve - Well Path, Case, and result value.
 The selection of result value is somewhat different between geomechanical cases and Eclipse cases.
-In addition you can select what timestep to address if the selected property is a dynamic one.
+In addition you can select what time step to address if the selected property is a dynamic one.

 <div class="note">
 Placing keyboard focus in the <b>Time Step</b> drop-downbox will allow you to use the arrow keys or the mouse wheel to quickly step through the timesteps while watching the changes in the curve.